 - Use it as a linen spray.
 Mist bed linens and pillow cases on Christmas eve to make bedtime feel extra special

 DIY Essential Oil Holiday Room Spray

-Made with essential oils, distilled water, and alcohol, this easy DIY Essential Oil Holiday Room Spray brings all of the wonderful smells of the season together.
+Made with just essential oils, distilled water, and alcohol, this simple holiday room spray brings all of the wonderful smells of the season together.

 - Prep Time: